matiboux/matiboux-guides/app/app/src/content/docs/system/windows/install.md

 - [Windows 10 download page](https://www.microsoft.com/en-us/software-download/windows10)
 - [Windows 11 download page](https://www.microsoft.com/en-us/software-download/windows11)

+Of course, backup all your data from the system drive partition of the target computer before starting the installation.

 ### MediaCreationTool

 You can download the MediaCreationTool from the Windows download page from another Windows computer.